biawenzel/airflow-aws-s3-bucket/README.md

 `source airflow_venv/bin/activate`
 </br>

-2. Configure the environment variable
-`export AIRFLOW_HOME=~/Documentos/airflow` (change the directory path to yours)
+2. Configure the environment variable (or you can add the path to your ".bashrc", so you can skip this step) `export AIRFLOW_HOME=~/Documentos/airflow`
 </br>

 3. Initialize airflow: